-Note that in case it is not possible to find an inverse $F^{-1}(x)$ for an analytical function, one possibility is to tabulate it as a discrete distribution, then use the method described here, and then interpolate to get a somewhat more accurate estimate than given by the discrete distribution (which
+Note that in case it is not possible to find an inverse $F^{-1}(x)$ for an analytical function, one possibility is to tabulate it as a discrete distribution, then use the method described here, and then interpolate to get a somewhat more accurate estimate than given by the discrete distribution (which produces a stepwise function).
+The interpolation could be linear or even using splines if the best possible accuracy is desired.

-Also note that if the set of points p_i has a region where it is zero in the middle of the distribution, F_j will be flat in this region.
-If you use interpolation schemes when doing step 2° , you may still create a point in the forbidden region, which may well lead to either your program crashing, or (even worse!) completely unphysical results.
+Also note that if the set of points $p_i$ has a region where it is zero in the middle of the distribution, $F_j$ will be flat in this region.
+If you use interpolation schemes when doing step $2^{\circ}$ , you may still create a point in the forbidden region, which may well lead to either your program crashing, or (even worse!) completely unphysical results.
 So be careful.
 [K. Arstila, private communication].